Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Introduction

 Based on these recent findings, primitive carbonaceous chondrites could be promising candidates for seeding WLPs on the early Earth with necessary life building blocks, as compared to the carbon-rich interplanetary dust particles and comets \citep{Pearce2017,Dauphas2002}.
-Carbonaceous chondrites may contain up to \SI{20}{\percent} water, and \SIrange{1}{5}{\percent} carbon \citep[by weight;][]{Mason1963}.
-The organic matter in the carbonaceous chondrites consists of an insoluble and a soluble part, with a ratio of roughly \SI{70}{\percent} to (at most) \SI{30}{\percent}, respectively \citep{Bitz1966}.
-The insoluble organic matter (IOM) consists of kerogen-like compounds made of many aromatic rings or chains, which had little importance for abiogenesis \citep{Derenne2010}.
+Carbonaceous chondrites contain up to \SI{20}{\percent} water, and \SIrange{1}{5}{\percent} carbon by weight \citep{Mason1963}.
+The organic matter in the carbonaceous chondrites consists of an insoluble and a soluble part, with a ratio of roughly 70:30 \citep{Bitz1966}.
+The insoluble organic matter (IOM) consists of kerogen-like compounds made of many aromatic rings or chains.
+Most of the IOM is formed in the interstellar medium and protoplanetary disks \citep{Derenne2010,Alexander2017}.
+Still, laboratory experiments showed that IOM might also be formed in hydrothermically active carbonaceous chondrites alongside amino acid precursors \citep{Kebukawa2017}.
+It is even proposed that IOM could have played a role in the (pre-)biotic synthesis and abiogenesis, as it shows various similarities to melanin polymers in microorganism and could act as catalysts \citep{DIschia2021}.
 The soluble organic matter (SOM) consists of much smaller organic molecules important for the origin of life, such as purines and pyrimidines, carboxylic acids, amines, amides, alcohols, aldehydes, ketones, amino acids, etc.\ \citep[see, e.g.,][]{Gilmour2003,Pizzarello2006}.
 Carbonaceous chondrites also contain \ce{P}-rich minerals such as schreibersite, which can phosphorylate nucleosides, creating nucleotides \citep{Gull2015}.

-The SOM also contains the nucleobases guanine, adenine, and uracil with measured concentrations of \SIrange{0.25}{515}{ppb} \citep[parts per billion;][]{Callahan2011,Shimoyama1990,Stoks1981,Stoks1979,vanderVelden1977,Pearce2015}.
+The SOM also contains the nucleobases guanine, adenine, and uracil with measured concentrations of \SIrange{0.25}{515}{ppb} \citep[parts per billion;][]{vanderVelden1977,Stoks1979,Stoks1981,Shimoyama1990,Callahan2011,Pearce2015}.
+Recently, cytosine and thymine were also found with concentrations of \SIrange{1}{5}{ppb} \citep{Oba2022}.
 Furthermore, the sugar ribose, a fundamental building block of RNA, was recently identified, with concentrations of \SIrange{4.5}{25}{ppb} \citep{Furukawa2019}.
-These molecules could have been precursors of RNA- or polypeptide-like polymers needed for abiogenesis.
+These molecules could have been precursors of RNA-like polymers needed for abiogenesis.